samathaluca/fallen/README.md

 ### add_changes.html page features
 - Materialize form combining:
     1. Single select field allows user/contributor input through specific preset options.
-    2. Twenty one text input fields to collect text stories for display on index.html and as a list on change.html pages.
+    2. Twenty one text input fields to collect text stories for display on index.html and as a list on changes.html pages.
-    3. Add you story button submits data from form input to change collection in MongoDB.
+    3. Add you story button submits data from form input to changes collection in MongoDB.

-### pastProblem.html page features
+### past_problem.html page features
 = Materialize select form allows user input through specific preset options.
-- Share button submits collected form option data to pastProblem collection in mongoDB.
+- Share button submits collected form option data to past_problem collection in mongoDB.

-### deleteButon page features
+### delete_edit_button page features
 - Materialize collapsible list of user/contributor stories from changes collection in MongoDB.
 - Edit button loads chosen story and reveals the edit_changes form specific to the chosen story.
 - Delete button deletes the chosen story from changes collection in mongoDB.
 It will thereby delete the